cyprus327/Fraglib/Documentation.md

 ## PixelSize (int)
 The pixel size of the window.
 Locked between [1, 100].
 ## VSync (bool)
-Whether or not VSync is enabled.
+Gets or sets whether or not VSync is enabled.
+## Multithreaded (bool)
+Gets or sets whether or not the engine is multithreaded.
+Only applicable in DrawClear mode.
 ## ElapsedTime (float)
 The total time since Run was called.
 ## DeltaTime (float)